Tuesday, April 29, 2025

 • Commercial production expands:

-Cotton is grown, "weaving and dyeing are here carried on to a considerable extent, new land is being cleared, a market is "fairly active," and "Field-hand villages" grow up during the rainy season.
-(Who owns them, the oligarchy or independent producers?
-Barth does not say.)
+Cotton is grown, "weaving and dyeing are here carried on to a considerable extent, new land is being cleared, a market is "fairly active," and "field-hand villages" grow up during the rainy season.

-• But the government remains the same: The ruler continues to provide a huge quantity of supplies, enough for a hundred people though Barth is alone, and he receives him behind a curtain.
+• But the government remains the same: The ruler continues to provide a huge quantity of supplies, enough for a hundred people though Barth is alone.
+He receives him behind a curtain.

 The economy is developing